mlohbihler/goid/README.md

 # goid
-Souce and stuff for the Game of Intelligent Design
+Source and stuff for the Game of Intelligent Design

 Overview
 --------